 From Living on the Earth, they chose four recipes: Dandelion Wine, Sunflower Milk (actually, How To Make Baby Food), Yogurt, and How to Smoke Fish.
 In addition, six of the original illustrated and hand-lettered page layouts, plus the cover of the Random House second edition are displayed on pages 136 and 137.

 Other authors included in the book include Julia Child, Irma S. Rombauer and Marion Rombauer Becker, Alice Waters, Martha Stewart, Fanny Farmer, Madhur Jaffrey, Molly Katz, and Laurel Robertson.

-Here‘s a video of a panel discussion by some of the major organizers and contributors to the book, on October 25, 2012 at New York University.
+Here‘s more information about some of the major organizers and contributors to the book.

 buy Living on the Earth’s 50th Anniversary, 5th English Language Edition